Airspeed Horsa: Postwar use

 A small number of Horsa Mk IIs were obtained by the Royal Canadian Air Force (RCAF) and participated in evaluation trials which were held at CFB Gimli, Manitoba.
 Three of these survivors were purchased as surplus in the early 1950s and ended up in Matlock, Manitoba, where they were scrapped.
 India also acquired a small number of Horsas for their own evaluation purposes.
-Due to low surplus prices in the UK, many were bought and converted to travel trailers and vacation cottages.
+Due to low surplus prices in the UK, many were bought and converted into trailers, sheds and even holiday cottages.

 On 5 June 2004, as part of the 60th anniversary commemoration of D-Day, Prince Charles unveiled a replica Horsa on the site of the first landing at Pegasus Bridge and talked with Jim Wallwork, the first pilot to land the aircraft on French soil during D-Day.

 Ten replicas were built for the 1977 film A Bridge Too Far, mainly for static display and set-dressing, although one Horsa was modified to make a brief "hop" towed behind a Dakota at Deelen, the Netherlands.
 During the production, seven of the replicas were damaged in a wind storm; the contingent were repaired in time for use in the film.
 Five of the Horsa "film models" were destroyed during filming with the survivors sold as a lot to John Hawke, aircraft collector in the UK.
 Another mock-up for close-up work came into the possession of the Ridgeway Military & Aviation Research Group and is stored at Welford, Berkshire.